sadhiin/resume-categorization/README.md

 The model's performance was evaluated using the following metrics:

-- Accuracy: 11%
+- Accuracy: `66.0`%
-- Precision: 11%
+- Precision: `63.0`%
-- Recall: 11%
+- Recall: `66.0`%
-- F1-score: 11%
+- F1-score: `63.0`%

 ## Future Improvements

-- Implement more advanced NLP techniques like word embeddings or transformers for better feature representation.
+- Advanced NLP techniques like word embeddings or transformers for better feature representation.
 - Explore ensemble methods to potentially improve classification accuracy.
-- Implement a user interface for easier interaction with the categorization system.